SerenaTetart/PixelBot/README.md

 *All the tests are made on a private server.*

-The concept is very simple:
+### Concept:

-We use the API of the game to generate colors from a pixel based on the situation: for instance if I have to use a spell the pixel will become green with a specific value, then the Python program will read that pixel and simulate the key and finally HotkeyNet (a third program) will redistribute all the inputs toward the respective screens.
+The concept is very simple, we use the API of the game to generate colors from a pixel based on the situation: for instance if I have to use a spell the pixel will become green with a specific value, then the Python program will read that pixel and simulate the key and finally HotkeyNet (a third program) will redistribute all the inputs toward the respective screens.

 The combat algorithm is a Decision Tree made by hand: we test multiple conditions iteratively until there is one that is met and we modify the specific color to give an order to the Python program.